-Created in 2007, the Legal Scholarship Blog is a free, non-profit service managed by faculty and staff at:
+Created in 2007, the Legal Scholarship Blog is a free, non-profit service managed by librarians at these U.S. law schools:

 - You can simply visit the site from time to time.
 The newest posts are always up front.